immabe/NGCF_pytorch/README.md

   * It indicates the message dropout ratio, which randomly drops out the outgoing messages.
 Usage `--mess_dropout [0.1,0.1,0.1]`.

 ## Dataset
-We provide two processed datasets: Gowalla and Amazon-book.
+Author provides two processed datasets: Gowalla and Amazon-book.
+You can find it at [here](https://github.com/xiangwang1223/neural_graph_collaborative_filtering)

 * `train.txt`
   * Train file.
   * Each line is a user with her/his positive interactions with items: userID\t a list of itemID\n.